Skip Navigation

 Modern threats often find their way into a network not through endpoints but via email links or attachments, the network, or cloud applications.
 These tactics can bypass endpoint detection, exploiting the gaps left unaddressed by EDR solutions.
 Without this visibility, organizations will struggle to determine if and how an attacker has accessed their system.

-EDR solutions also rarely offer more advanced services such as threat hunting, vulnerability identification, and threat intelligence.
+EDR solutions rarely offer advanced features or services such as threat hunting, vulnerability identification, and threat intelligence.

 Noisy alerts and high false positives

-Another challenge with EDR platforms is that their endpoint-only visibility results in a greater number of false positive alerts.
-More holistic platforms are able to apply context and correlate events across endpoints, networks, and cloud services for more accurate threat alerting.
+Another challenge with EDR platforms is that their endpoint-only visibility results in more false positive alerts.
+More holistic platforms can apply context and correlate events across endpoints, networks, and cloud services for more accurate threat alerting.
 EDR’s limited visibility means it can only see one part of the threat surface.

 With such noise, security teams waste valuable time chasing false alarms while real threats slip through cracks in visibility.
-Excessive false positives make it harder to identify real threats in a timely manner.
+Excessive false positives make it harder to identify real threats promptly.
 Over time, it can also lead to alert fatigue, potentially leading analysts to ignore alerts or disable EDR agents altogether—putting organizations at heightened cyber risk.

 Requires significant expertise to manage